-- 5.5.27 Establishing whether individuals qualify as PEPs is not always straightforward and can present difficulties.
+Establishing whether individuals qualify as PEPs is not always 5.5.27 straightforward and can present difficulties.
 Where firms need to carry out specific checks, they may be able to rely on an internet search engine, or consult relevant reports and databases on corruption risk published by specialised national, international, non-governmental and commercial organisations.
-Resources such as the Transparency International Corruption Perceptions Index, which ranks approximately 150 countries according to their perceived level of corruption, may be helpful in terms of assessing the risk.
+Resources such as the Transparency International Corruption Perceptions Index, which approximately 150 countries according to their perceived level of corruption, may be helpful in terms of assessing the risk.
 The IMF, World Bank and some non-governmental organisations also publish relevant reports.
-If there is a need to conduct more thorough checks, or if there is a high likelihood of a firm having PEPs for customers, subscription to a specialist PEP database may be an adequate risk mitigation tool. - Regulation 14(4)(b) 5.5.28 It is for each firm to decide the steps it takes to determine whether a PEP is seeking to establish a business relationship for legitimate reasons.
-Firms should, in any case, take adequate and meaningful measures to establish the source of funds and source of wealth.
-Firms may wish to refer to information sources such as asset and income declarations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests6.
-Firms should note that not all declarations are publicly available and that a PEP customer may have legitimate reasons for not providing a copy.
-Firms should also be aware that some jurisdictions impose restrictions on their PEPs' ability to hold foreign bank accounts or to hold other office or paid employment.
+If there is a need to conduct more thorough checks, or if there is a high likelihood of a firm having PEPs for customers. subscription to a specialist PEP database may be an adequate risk mitigation tool.